The Churches of Britain and Ireland

 Churches in Ainsworth, Astley Bridge, Breightmet, Bromley Cross, Daubhill, Deane, Egerton, Great Lever, Halliwell, Harwood, Heaton, Kearsley and Kearsley Mount, Montserrat, Morris Green, Over Hulton, Tonge Bridge, Tonge Fold, Tonge Moor.
 Some links will open another page.

 This first church is an unknown.
-Chris Hampson has asked for help in identifying a church shown here on the website of the University of Manchester Archive and Record Centre.
+Chris Hampson has asked for help in identifying a church shown here (as of 2026 the link is no longer working, and I haven't been able to find the photo anywhere.
+If you can advise me where it now is I'd be grateful) on the website of the University of Manchester Archive and Record Centre.
 The event is clearly shown as Lancashire Missionary Conference, Bolton, 1908, but where the picture was taken is a mystery.
 The railings (which, even if the building still stands, are unlikely to be there, as they will have been removed for the war effort) are quite ornamental.
 The regular (and probably architectural rather than functional) short buttresses are fairly distinctive.
 Chris has ruled out two possible locations - Hebron Hall which opened a year after the conference, and a Gospel Hall on Commission Street.
-Can you advise Chris of the location?
+Can you advise Chris of the location, or re-locate the image?

 All Souls (1881-1987) on Astley Street is redundant and in the care of the Churches Conservation Trust.
 Another view.
-SD 714 108.
+SD 7138 1089.
 Both © Mike Berrell.
-Link1.
-Link2.
+Link dates it to 1880-1, by Paley and Austin.
 Grade II* listed.
-Since 2013 The Mission Parish of Our Lady and St Edward (Anglican Catholic Church) has met here - previously they had met at the former Congregational Church on Blackburn Road (see below).
+Since 2013 The Mission Parish of Our Lady and St Edward (Anglican Catholic Church) has met here, but in 2026 I've been unable to find any current references to this.
+Previously they had met at the former Congregational Church on Blackburn Road (see below),

 Bolton Apostolic Church - see Breightmet, Red Lane U.R.C., below.